MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-ims-raincode-imsql-content.md

 1. IMSql Terminal Server

-The traditional way to access the Mainframe z/OS interface is through an IBM in-house terminal or terminal emulation software.
-Any application with a geographically dispersed network with thousands of users can connect to the Mainframes through any form of terminal.
-When an IMS DC application is rehosted on the distributed cloud-based system there is a need to centrally host the application and resource and publish them for the remote client devices.
-The IMSql Terminal Servers enable business to accomplish this on Azure.
+   The traditional way to access the Mainframe z/OS interface is via an IBM in-house terminal or via terminal emulation software.
+An application that has a geographically dispersed network with thousands of users can connect to the mainframes through any form of terminal.
+When an IMS DC application is rehosted on the distributed cloud-based system, you need to centrally host the application and resource and publish them for the remote client devices.
+You can accomplish this on Azure by using the IMSql Terminal Servers.

 2. SQL Server Service broker

 In Mainframe IMS DC orchestrates the communication layer between the user Terminals and the application programs by transmitting and processing messages in a control region.
 This asynchronous communication layer is orchestrated using SQL Server’s Service Broker functionality on rehosting.
 The service broker helps with communication through its message delivery framework, scales out messages to separate processing servers, current Users, and their diversified transaction processing.